 The equity raising process is described in detail from the investors perspective in this guide Investing in Private Companies Insights for Business Angel Investors

 Investing equity in a private company is an all-consuming exercise for you as a private investor.
 You have to be prepared to put in considerable effort into the process: before, during and after the deal is done.
-This usefully involved the structured due diligence efforts in the initial phase of evaluating the company and then coordination or oversight of the completion of legal documentation, from issue of termsheet through to completion of shareholders subscription agreements
+This usually involves structured due diligence efforts in the initial phase of evaluating the company and then coordination or oversight of the completion of legal documentation, from issue of termsheet through to completion of shareholders subscription agreements.

 Click on the topics to the right to learn more and check out the infographic below which details the process - feel free to share this image on social media and be sure to tag HBAN on Twitter & LinkedIn!